SECURITY IN SPACE

+Space-based infrastructure and satellite-based services are essential for modern societies.
 Fraunhofer FHR is one of the leading research institutes in the area of space reconnaissance.
 Space agencies from all over the world rely on the competence of the institute.

 The scientists at Fraunhofer FHR have been researching near-Earth space for over thirty years.
-Radar is the most suitable sensor for this task as the observation conditions are quite unfavorable: radar can be used by day and night, it produces distance-independent, high-resolution images and can also detect objects traveling at high speeds.
+Radar is the most suitable sensor for this task as the observation conditions are quite unfavorable.
+Radar can be used by day and night and in all weather conditions, it produces distance-independent, high-resolution images and can also detect objects traveling at high speeds.

 The institute's space observation radar TIRA, possesses capabilities that are unique throughout Europe.
 The radar images generated with the space observation radar are highly regarded by satellite operators and space agencies worldwide due to their richness in detail.
 In addition to the reconnaissance of orbital data for the purpose of collision prevention and re-entry forecasts, the scientists also focus on the identification and analysis of satellites.
 With TIRA, Fraunhofer FHR can also provide important information in the satellite launching phase: the partners are keen to know if the satellite is on the correct orbital path and if it was commissioned correctly.
 The scientists at Fraunhofer FHR extract this information from radar data.
 In this way, the partners can quickly be provided with valuable information for the further course of the mission.